vrogier/ocilib/about/index.markdown

 ## About me

-I'm French, 40 years old and live/work in France around Paris.
+I'm French and live/work in France around Paris.
 <br/>
-I'm the Principal Software Engineer at [Capsule Technologie](http://www.capsuletech.com), a [QualcommLife](http://www.QualcommLife.com) company.
+I'm the Principal Software Engineer at [Capsule Technologie](http://www.capsuletech.com), industry leader in connected health.
 <br/>
 Previously I was working as a Senior Software Engineer for a French company that develops computerized integrated food management systems for hospitals and health care institutions.
-I was in charge of the conception, the implementation and the packaging of our main software solution.